CumulusNetworks/docs/content/cumulus-linux-42/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/_index.md

 If you plan on using the OSPFv2 MIB, provide access to 1.3.6.1.2.1.14 and to 1.3.6.1.2.1.191 for the OSPv3 MIB.

-To enable SNMP support for FRRouting:
+To enable SNMP support for FRR:

-1. Configure AgentX access in FRRouting:
+1. Configure AgentX access in FRR:

    ```
    cumulus@switch:~$ net add routing agentx